woossi0/suite/docs/usermanual/source/intro/extensions.rst

 GeoMesa
 -------

+.. note:: Boundless Server 1.2.0 does not support the GeoMesa extension.
+It will be reinstated in a future release.

 The GeoMesa extension allows GeoServer to publish data from GeoMesa data stores. `GeoMesa <http://geomesa.org>`_ is a database built on top of `Apache Accumulo <https://accumulo.apache.org/>`_.

 For more information, please see the :ref:`dataadmin.geomesa` section.